mmw-frontend/app_test/README.md

 Don't put too much pressure on yourself!

 ## Submission
 Once you're happy with your test, please commit all your work into your own github repository and add **mmw-frontend** as a contributor to your repo.
+Please make sure to keep your repo private.

-Good luck and we look forward to seeing you mobile application!
+Good luck and we look forward to seeing your mobile application!